sandialabs/SetProgramOptions/README.md

   as `SetProgramOptionsCMake` define their own types.

-We do not provide a **default** type for this because we wish it to be _explicit_ that this is a pseudo-type and do not with it to be confused with some specific variable type since that meaning can change depending on the kind of generator being used.
-For example, `${VARNAME}` is an _environment variable_ within a bash context but in a CMake fragment file it would be an _internal cmake variable_ and `$ENV{VARNAME}` would be an _environment variable_.
+We do not provide a **default** type for this because we wish it to be _explicit_ that this is a pseudo-type and do not want it to be confused with some specific variable type since that meaning can change depending on the kind of generator being used.
+For example, `${VARNAME}` is an _environment variable_ within a bash context but in a CMake fragment file it would be an _internal CMake variable_ and `$ENV{VARNAME}` would be an _environment variable_.
 By not providing a default we force type consideration to be made explicitly during the creation of the .ini file.